BettyRain/blockchain_project5/README.md

 * Doctor can add information about patient
 * Information will be available to view
 * Information will be non changeable
-* Patient will be able to see it's data
+* Patient will be able to see his/her data

 ### Doctors Application
 Doc's data: Public Key, Private Key, DocID <br />